robrogers3/Laracastle/readme.md

 Use "Email Verification" to protected your routes to greatly reduce your headaches!

-**NOTE default action on challenge is not good, as it will still return challenge, I think**

 By default, if [castle.io](https://castle.io) challenges a login attempt then Laracastle will ask your user to login again, which can be a pain.
 A better alternative is to ensure users have verified their email address via the MustVerifyEmail interface.

 To start, first learn about [Laravel's Email Verification](https://laravel.com/docs/master/verification).

 Next update your Auth routes in routes/web.php like so:

 ```
 Auth::routes(['verify' => true]);
 ```
-Then **make sure** you user implements 'MustVerifyEmail' and 'Laracastle\UserIntefrace'.
+Then **make sure** you user implements 'MustVerifyEmail' and 'Laracastle\UserInterface'.

 You will also need to add these two traits to your user model:
 * ResetsAccounts, and